gauravcodepro/gauravcodepro/README.md

 * ▶️ “Progress thrives on the exchange of knowledge.”
 (Albert Einstein)
 * ▶️  I code across Python, R, Shell, NuShell, PowerShell, Hashicorp, Ruby, Awk, Shiny, Streamlit, Ruby on Rail, Django.
 * ▶️ Static documentation generation using the Markdown, ReadTheDocs and Sphinx
+* ▶️ Static markdown deployment using Jekyll and Ruby versioning using Github docs.
 * ▶️ Templating engine jinja and jinja2, jq and yq.
 * ▶️  I'm learning Julia, API Development for graphs and i dont code in C anymore and sometimes still do.
 * 🤝  I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs